Eudocima aurantia: Ecology

 Larva has pinkish grey dorsal surface suffused darker to a V-shaped yellow band.
 It has black spiracles and marbled white-ringed rufous-orange ocellate marks with three ferrous lines crossing them.
 The larvae feed on Cocculus species.
-The adults are a pest on various fruits.
-They pierce the fruit in order to suck the juice.
+The moth resembles a leaf, which fools predators such as birds.
+Both adults and caterpillars are pests of various fruits.
+They pierce the fruit in order to suck the juice and in the case of the caterpillar eat the flesh.

-Adults and caterpillars both harm fruits, by piercing, sucking juice and eating flesh.
 Fruits may show pre-mature fall due to the attack.

-Parasitoids such as Telenomus lucullus and Euplectrus melanocephalus used as controlling measures.
+Parasitoids such as Telenomus lucullus and Euplectrus melanocephalus are used as controlling measures.